What to Pack In Your Hospital Bag for You, when your child is going into hospital.

 ” You are the world authority on your child.
 If you think something is wrong, I am listening.”

-The Alexander Graham Wheeled Luggage Holdall Extra Large Travel Bag – 30 Inch is slightly larger at 77cm x 37cm x 35cm but that means you can take more stuff if you need to.
+The Black Large Size Wheeled Holdall Travel Bag with Trolley Handle – 30 Inch is slightly larger at 77cm x 37cm x 35cm but that means you can take more stuff if you need to.
 Having a larger bag can be an advantage, particularly if it’s going to be a longer stay.
 It also means that you can easily accommodate toiletry bags, shoes and other items that might otherwise be on the ‘nice to have’ list, rather than the ‘essentials’ list…

 The Toiletry Bag